-The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Group has adopted all the new and revised standards which are effective for annual financial periods beginning on or after 1 January 2019.
-Except for the impact arising from the adoption of SFRS(I) 16 described below, the adoption of these standards did not have any material effect on the financial performance or position of the Group and the Company.
+The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Group has adopted all the new and revised standards which are effective for annual financial periods beginning on or after 1 January 2020.
+The adoption of these standards did not have any material effect on the financial performance or position of the Group and the Company.